 The following employment opportunities with Cultural Leadership are currently available (April 2021).

 Cultural Leadership is seeking an Executive Director that is responsible for the organization’s consistent achievement of its mission, financial objectives and strategic growth.
-Additionally, the Executive Director supports the efforts of the program director to teach students to become leaders, activists, critical thinkers, and risk takers, thereby creating a cadre of social justice activists who help created a world of inclusion and equity.
+Additionally, the Executive Director works with the Development Manager and supports the efforts of the Program Director to teach students to become leaders, activists, critical thinkers, and risk takers, thereby creating a cadre of social justice activists who help create a world of inclusion and equity.

 The Executive Director will be a strategic thinker responsible for day-to-day operations, building and maintaining a strong, diverse funding base, oversight of program development and administration, maintaining relationships with partner agencies, representing the organization in the community, and implementing the long-term plans of Cultural Leadership.